 \section{Other trends and prospects of tensor networks}

-In this review, we explained essential concepts included in the formulation of various TNs, basically assuming bulk unifrom many-body systems with short-range interactions such as Ising model and $S=1/2$ Heisenberg model.
-Recently, however, application range of TNs has been rapidly expanding beyond such bulk uniform systems.
-In this section, we would like to discuss about some prospects of TN physics.
+In this review, we explained essential concepts included in the formulation of various TNs, basically assuming bulk uniform many-body systems with short-range interactions such as Ising model and $S=1/2$ Heisenberg model.
+Recently, however, the application range of TNs has been rapidly expanding beyond such bulk uniform systems.
+In this section, we would like to discuss some prospects of TN physics.

 {\bf Nonuniform and complex systems and TNs}: One of interesting topics of the TN for nonuniform systems is random quantum spin systems.
-In the analytic level, the perturbative strong-disorder RG (SDRG) was established as an asymptotically exact real-space RG for the random singlet fixed point.\cite{SDRG1, DSFisher1994} Recently, the SDRG was reformulated as tree-type TN algorithms \cite{Hikihara1999, Goldsborough2014, Seki2020}, which actually improved quantitative reliability of the perturbative SDRG.
+In the analytic level, the perturbative strong-disorder RG (SDRG) was established as an asymptotically exact real-space RG for the random singlet fixed point.\cite{SDRG1, DSFisher1994} Recently, the SDRG was reformulated as tree-type TN algorithms \cite{Hikihara1999, Goldsborough2014, Seki2020}, which actually improved the quantitative reliability of the perturbative SDRG.
 To what extent the tree TN state is capable of representing possible fixed points induced by randomness other than the random singlet phase may be an interesting problem.

 Another fascinating trend of the TN is quantum chemistry problems, which also have complicated interactions among electrons on atomic sites in the real-space representation.
-For example, the finite-size algorithm of DMRG was examined for small molecules by White and Martin in 1999.~\cite{White1999} After that, several DMRG based algorithms including tree TNs have been applied to quantum chemistry problems such as organic molecules.\cite{Daul2000, Chan2002, LegezaChem2003, Chan2011, Barcza2011, Nakatani2013, ChemRev2015, Chan2016} In addition, the quantum chemistry is one of the most promising targets of near-term quantum computers, which also attract much attention from the viewpoint of quantum circuit representation of TNs.
+For example, the finite-size algorithm of DMRG was examined for small molecules by White and Martin in 1999.~\cite{White1999} After that, several DMRG based algorithms including tree TNs have been applied to quantum chemistry problems such as organic molecules.\cite{Daul2000, Chan2002, LegezaChem2003, Chan2011, Barcza2011, Nakatani2013, ChemRev2015, Chan2016} In addition, quantum chemistry is one of the most promising targets of near-term quantum computers, which also attract much attention from the viewpoint of quantum circuit representation of TNs.